TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   President Trump Job ApprovalABC News/Wash Post
-    *   Approve44
-    *   Disapprove54Disapprove +10
-*   2018 Generic Congressional VoteNBC News/Wall St. Jrnl
+*   2018 Generic Congressional VoteABC News/Wash Post
     *   Democrats47
-    *   Republicans40Democrats +7
+    *   Republicans43Democrats +4
-*   President Trump Job ApprovalNBC News/Wall St. Jrnl
+*   President Trump Job ApprovalGallup
     *   Approve39
+    *   Disapprove55Disapprove +16
+*   President Trump Job ApprovalRasmussen Reports
+    *   Approve51
-    *   Disapprove57Disapprove +18
+    *   Disapprove48Approve +3
-*   Arkansas Governor - Hutchinson vs. HendersonMason-Dixon
+*   Arizona 8th District Special Election - Lesko vs. TipirneniEmerson
-    *   Hutchinson63
+    *   Tipirneni46
-    *   Henderson24Hutchinson +39
+    *   Lesko45Tipirneni +1

 More Latest Polls In The News

+*   Kellyanne Conway: Comey Interview "A Free Political Commercial" For People To Vote Against Trump
+*   NYT's Maggie Haberman on Comey Book: "Doesn't Seem Like There Is A Ton Of News In It"
 *   Sally Yates: Trump Seems To View The Justice Department As His Own Personal Lawyers
-*   NYT's Maggie Haberman on Comey Book: "Doesn't Seem Like There Is A Ton Of News In It"
 *   Christie on Comey's "Hubris": I Worked For Comey, If I Did What He Did He Would Have Fired Me
 *   Maher: Trump Won't Leave Willingly If Impeached.
 Who Will Knock On The Door And Make Him Go?
-*   David Brooks on Comey: From What I Have Read, The Book Passes The Smell Test.
-"Honest" Person

 *   Politics
 *   Policy